 As previously mentioned, the <itemClass> property describes the type of content conveyed by the Item.
 It is mandatory to use one of the IPTC News Item Nature NewsCodes (recommended Scheme Alias: "ninat") for the Item Class of News Items and Package Items, expressed as a QCode:

 '''

 <itemClass qcode="ni nat: text" />

 '''

-Possible values from this scheme include "ninat:picture", "ninat:video" and "ninat:audio".
+Other possible values from this scheme include (not limited to) "ninat:picture", "ninat:video" and "ninat:audio".

 Provider